 Once signed, both parties will be legally bound to the engagement letter.
 It is commonly required before an accountant or bookkeeper devotes time to a client’s request.

-Accountants and bookkeepers will send an engagement letter to clients they begin working on their behalf.
-It’s important that the letter is signed in advance so that the accountant is protected against the client demanding services that go beyond the original agreement, or simply not paying the amount owed.
+After receiving a client’s details through an intake form, an accountant can write a contractual agreement using an engagement letter.
+The letter must be signed in advance so that the accountant is protected against the client demanding services that go beyond the original agreement or simply not paying the amount owed.
 Even if the accountant has previously worked for the client, they will generally send an engagement letter before any new work is begun.

 There are three ways that accountants will prepare financial statements for companies: